-In order to capture screenshots after the login page of your website, you are required to configure a login profile in your LambdaTest account.
+To capture screenshots after your website's login page, you are required to configure a login profile in your LambdaTest account.
 This login profile will help you store the values for respective login fields such as ID, E-mail, along with the submit button using the Locators.

 What are locators?